yusuffahrizal/react-native-easy-setup/README.md

 ## :label: Features
 - Best practice folder structure
 - Clear documentation and guidelines for using components in each folder
-- Includes Axios & Firebase setups
+- Includes React Navigation, Axios & Firebase setups
 - State management using Redux
 - SVG support
 - Themes and colors